|

 un-named A-list actresses turned the offer down after reading the script.
 It was

-not until late fall of 2006 that Hathaway signed on.
+not until late fall of 2006 that Anne Hathaway signed on.

 There are a lot of little things that are particularly troublesome with the new